Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: RELATED WORKS

 \subsection{Single Image Super Resolution}

-Single Image Super Resolution \cite{freeman2000learning} aims to recover high-resolution images from the corresponding low-resolution ones, which has been widely used in many applications such as security and surveillance imaging, medical imaging and remote sensing image reconstruction.
-The conventional non-CNN methods mainly focus on the domain and feature priors.
-For example, interpolation methods such as bicubic and Lanczos generate the HR pixels by the weighted average of neighboring LR pixels.
-However, CNN-based methods \cite{8400496,9018371} consider the super resolution as a mapping between the LR and HR spaces in an end-to-end manner, showing great breakthrough.
-For example, Arun \emph{et al}. design a 3-D convolutional neural network (CNN)-based super resolution architecture for hyperspectral images.
-Also, some researchers use perceptual loss \cite{johnson2016perceptual} and adversarial training \cite{8946581} to improve perceptual quality of super resolution.
+Single Image Super Resolution \cite{Freeman2000Learning} attempts to recover high-resolution images from the corresponding low-resolution ones, which has been applied broadly in many occasions, such as product quality inspection, medical diagnosis and remote sensing image reconstruction.
+The conventional non-CNNs methods mainly focus on the domain and feature priors.
+For example, interpolation methods such as bicubic and Lanczos generate the high-resolution pixels by the weighted average of neighboring low-resolution pixels.
+However, CNNs-based methods \cite{Haut2018A,Arun2020CNN} consider the super resolution as a mapping from the low-resolution space to high-resolution space in an end-to-end manner, showing great breakthrough.
+For example, Arun \emph{et al}. designed a 3-D super resolution neural network for hyperspectral images.
+Besides, some researchers proposed the perceptual loss \cite{Johnson2016Perceptual} and adversarial training \cite{Lei2020Coupled} to improve perceptual quality of super resolution result.